relistan/magritte/README.md

 -----

 ####Simplest Use Case
 For purposes of showing a simple example, let's say you wanted to use the command line tool `grep` to filter some input data.
-Yes, you can do this in Ruby, but it's a trivial and easy to understand example.
+Yes, you can do this natively in Ruby, but it's a trivial and easy to understand example.
+The normal use case would be wrapping an existing custom command line tool with Ruby.

+But, back to `grep`.
 To store the output into a `StringIO` you could do the following:

 ```ruby
 buffer = StringIO.new